gap-system/ReleaseTools/README.md

    off the page, you will not be able to see the token again.
 You therefore should store it somewhere, e.g. with option 3 in the following list.

-There are multiple ways to tell the `release` script what your token is.
+There are multiple ways to tell the `release-gap-package` script what your token is.
 In order of their precedence from lowest to highest:

 1. **Recommended**: Create a file `~/.github_shell_token` containing your